On the convergence analysis of the decentralized projected gradient descent method: Simulations

-Here we provide a numerical test for the example considered in Section \ref{sec9}.
-Namely, we test the convergence property of the algorithm \eqref{eq8-4}.
+We provide a numerical test for the example considered in Subsection \ref{sec5-1}.
+Specifically, we test the convergence property of the algorithm \eqref{eq8-4}.
 To verify the result of Theorem \ref{thm8-1}, we consider the sequence $(x_1 (t), x_2(t))$ of \eqref{eq8-4} and the following measure

-We test with the stepsizes $\{1/200, 1/100, 1/46, 1/43\}$ and the initial values given as
+We test with the stepsizes $\{1/200, 1/100, 1/46, 1/45, 1/43\}$ and the initial values given as

-The graph of the normalized measure $R(t)/R(0)$ is provided in Figure \ref{figure5}.
+The graph of the measure $\tilde{R}(t)$ is provided in Figure \ref{figure5}.
 The result shows that the algorithm \eqref{eq8-4} converges to the value $(1, 1/(1-18\alpha))$ for the stepsizes $\{1/200, 1/100, 1/46\}$ as expected by Theorem \ref{thm8-1}.
-Meanwhile, the algorithm \eqref{eq8-4} diverges for the stepsize $\alpha =1/43$ which is not supported in the interval $(0,1/45)$ guaranteed by Theorem \ref{thm8-1}.
+Meanwhile, the algorithm \eqref{eq8-4} does not converge for the stepsize $\alpha \in\{1/43,1/45\}$ which is not supported in the interval $(0,1/45)$ guaranteed by Theorem \ref{thm8-1}.
 These results verify the sharpness of the result of Theorem \ref{thm8-1}.

-\textbf{Conclusion.} In this paper, we established new convergence estimates for the decentrlized projected gradient method.
-The result guarantees that the algorithm with stepsize $\alpha (t)\equiv \alpha >0$ converges to an $O(\sqrt{\alpha})$-neighborhood of the optimization, provided that $\alpha$ is less than a threshold.
-We also proved that this result can be improved to the convergence to an $O(\alpha)$-neighborhood for a specific example in dimension one.
-It remains an open question to extend the $O(\alpha)$ convergence result for general cases.